timrijckaert/BetterBottomBar/README.md

 ##Basic usage

-The view is written in Kotlin, but you can safely use it in your trusty old Java project.
+The view is written in Kotlin, but you can safely use it in your trusty old Java project if you are willing to import the Kotlin Standard library.
 See the [example](https://github.com/timrijckaert/BetterBottomBar/blob/master/app/src/main/kotlin/be/rijckaert/tim/betterbottombar/MainActivity.java).

 Basic Sample Usage.